ElasticsearchTraining/ElasticsearchJavaSample/README.md

 Tips:
 -----
 - Run ElasticSearch Server locally.
+Set up cluster.name in elasticsearch.yml as "elasticsearch-local".
-- Use the Head plugin in ElasticSearch.
+- Use the Head plugin in ElasticSearch to view the indices, document, queries, cluster and node status.
-- Update Maven settings to download the dependencies to a local folder on disk.
+- Update Maven settings to download the dependencies to a local folder on disk (instead of a network folder).

 Thanks:
 -------
-- Many thanks to [federecio](https://github.com/federecio) for the [dropwizard-swagger](https://github.com/federecio/dropwizard-swagger) bundle.
+- Many thanks to [federecio](https://github.com/federecio) for the [dropwizard-swagger](https://github.com/federecio/dropwizard-swagger)
+bundle.
 It saves a lot of time and issues in dropwizard and swagger integration.